sagemath/sagenb/development notes.rst

 * http://www.javascriptkit.com/javatutors/oopjs.shtml

-  - this looks like it may have been in the stone ages so maybe it shouldn't be trusted but i used it anyways
+  - this looks like it may have been written in the stone ages so maybe it shouldn't be trusted but i used it anyways

 * http://killdream.github.com/blog/2011/10/understanding-javascript-oop/